bryanbcook/azdevops-testplan-extension/PublishTestPlanResultsV1/README.md

 `boolean`.
 Optional.

 Enables or disables anonymous data collection.
-When disabled, an opt-out flag is collected instead.
+When enabled, an opt-out flag is collected instead.
 The telemetry payload appears in the debug log.

+### `updateTestCaseAutomationStatus` - Update TestCase Automation status

+`boolean`.
+Optional.

+When enabled, the Test Automation Status (`Microsoft.VSTS.TCM.TestAutomationStatus`) field for all matching TestCases will be set to _Automated_.
+Useful for teams that track percentage of _Automated_ versus _Not Automated_ TestCases.

 ## Feature Flags